isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/publishing/publishing-benchmarks-on-cloud.md

 ## Numbers

-Below are some output generation numbers on AEMaaCS servers.
+Below are the output generation numbers on AEMaaCS servers using the latest AEM Guide add-on.

+>[!NOTE]
+>
+> The below output generation numbers have been recorded by using default DITA-OT with OOTB templates.

 ### AEM Site